nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Fargo - 1 / 2 - Pillage (Run Away if you didn't get Power Seal)
 - Marcy - Get to Level 7
+- If Interrupted by Early Flap
+  - Lynx - Get to Level 2
+  - Marcy - Get to Level 7
+  - Lynx - CurePlus
+  - Fargo - Turn Blue Lynx
+  - Lynx - IceBlast Tyrano
+  - Marcy - FrogPrince
+  - Lynx & Fargo - 2 / 2 / 3 until Tyrano Dies
+- If Marcy is not Interrupted
-- Fargo - TurnBlue Lynx
+  - Fargo - TurnBlue Lynx (Then pray Flap doesn't activated)
   - Marcy - FrogPrince
   - Lynx & Fargo - 2 / 2 / 3 until Tyrano Dies
 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**